C-C-Minetest-Server/travelnet_redo/README.md

 * Punching the travelnet no longer updates it.
 Instead, they are always up-to-date, and a cache system ensures the robustness of displays.
 * The number of travelnets in a network is no longer limited to 24.
 Though packed, the system properly handles the display of >24 travelnets.
 * A sorting key field is added.
 This is a 2-bit signed integer controlling how travelnets should be sorted when listed, the smaller the upper.
 Travelnets first get sorted by their sorting key, then case-insensitive alphabetically.
+* Apart from "(P)" meaning protected, "(I)" means enter only - you can't exit from that travelnet unless you own that travelnet.

 ## Installation